Net Operating Income (NOI): Definition And Formula

 Debt Service Coverage Ratio (DSCR) is the measure of a property’s cash flow against what it needs to cover any loans.
-DSCR does take into account NOI, and you can get a quick accounting of DSCR by using the following formula.

-Depreciation isn’t an actual expense because you never “pay” for depreciation out of pocket like with a cash or check.
+Depreciation isn’t an actual expense because you never “pay” for depreciation out of pocket like with cash or check.
 Depreciation, rather, is an accounting concept.
 Depreciation only becomes “real money” when writing it off on your taxes or during the sale of a potential property.

 Since NOI only looks at real, annual expenses that come out of cash earned each year, depreciation is also not included in the calculation.

-Net Operating Income = (Gross Operating Income [$64,800]) + (Other Income[$1,000]) − Operating Expenses [$15,000]
+So, your net operating income = (GOI [$64,800]) + (Other Income[$1,000]) − Operating Expenses [$15,000]

-Net Operating Income = $50,800 annually
+So, the Net Operating Income = $50,800 annually

-- Use this number to compare the investments income to other properties
+- Use this number to compare the investment’s income to other properties.

-- Figure out the cap rate (total rate of return on investment)
+- Figure out the cap rate (total rate of return on investment).

 How NOI Is Used To Determine Cap Rate

-Capitalization Rate = Net Operating Income/Purchase Price
+Capitalization Rate = Net Operating Income ∕ Purchase Price